-POST is proud to have protected close to 80,000 acres of open space on the Peninsula and in the South Bay over the last 40+ years.
+POST is proud to have protected more than 87,000 acres of open space on the Peninsula and in the South Bay over the last 40+ years.
 As an accredited land trust and a nonprofit supported by donors, we have worked hard to preserve open space for natural resource and wildlife habitat protection, recreation, and to safeguard clean water and air for the benefit of all in our region.

 However, land conservation and social inequity are connected — with exclusion, forced removal and extraction intertwined with the history of the American landscape.
 Our regional legacy includes the displacement of Indigenous peoples as well as the implementation of social and legal structures that deepened racial inequality and the exploitation of natural resources for human benefit.
 It is a story of race, power and conflict that is alive today that we must strive to understand and change.

 We recognize that we have been a part of this history and accept that our successes in land conservation have unintentionally contributed to social inequalities in our working area.
 We must make more room for cross-cultural ways of connecting with nature and for defining how our work benefits all of our communities, especially those that have been historically marginalized.
 While we are starting to acknowledge how history can better inform what we do going forward, it is imperative now that we shape a more inclusive future for our work.

 To do this, we are making the following commitments: